RParedesPalacios/ComputerVisionLab/README.md

 **Goals:**

-* Use a more simple version from: [alpha version](https://github.com/emilwallner/Coloring-greyscale-images-in-Keras/tree/master/floydhub/Alpha-version)
+* Use a simpler version from: [alpha version](https://github.com/emilwallner/Coloring-greyscale-images-in-Keras/tree/master/floydhub/Alpha-version)

 * Use the full version.
 Code adapted to download images for training and test: